dscharrer/innoextract/README.md

 ## Run

-To extract a setup file run:
+To extract a setup file to the current directory run:

     $ innoextract <file>